myersm0/CIFTI.jl/README.md

 - If the file is stored on disk with spatial dimensions (either parcels or "grayordinates") along the columns but scalars or series elements along the rows (such as timepoints), the data matrix will be transposed for the sake of consistent representation.
 - If the rows and columns *both* represent spatial elements, such as in connectivity matrices (pconns and dconns), then no transposition will be done, in part to avoid the cost of transposing large data in those cases.
 It is expected in these cases that you'll have a symmetric connectivity matrix, so transposition will not matter; but if this does not hold true for you for some reason, then pay attention to the orientation and make sure to do any transposing yourself if necessary.

-In other words: data will be transposed if it's necessary in order to ensure that there's a spatial mapping along the *rows*, so that they can then be indexed into in a consistent manner.
+In other words: data will be transposed if it's necessary in order to ensure that there's a spatial mapping along the *rows*, so that indexing can occur in a consistent manner.

-Some convenience functions for indexing into `data` are also supplied, taking advantage of the BrainStructure enum types that constitute the keys of the CiftiStruct.brainstructure dictionary.
+Some convenience functions for indexing into `data` are also supplied, taking advantage of the `BrainStructure` enum types that constitute the keys of the `CiftiStruct.brainstructure` dictionary.
 Constants `L`, `R`, and `LR` are supplied as a short-hand for `CORTEX_LEFT`, `CORTEX_RIGHT`, and `[CORTEX_LEFT, CORTEX_RIGHT]`, respectively.

 ```
 x[L]   # return a Matrix where the rows correspond to CORTEX_LEFT anatomical indices